 Digitalization offers crucial help, stresses the report.
 However, the survey finds that companies are struggling to effectively take advantage of it: 75% of respondents say siloed data and piecemeal insights hamper efforts.

 Chemical Processing is doing its part to help you improve process safety.
 For instance, we partner with the Mary Kay O’Connor Process Safety Center on an ongoing series of free webinars.
 In addition, we regularly publish safety-related content — this issue includes two such articles.

-Our cover story “Bolster Process Safety Performance,” focuses on the importance of an effective operational discipline (OD) program.
+Our cover story “Turn Up Process Safety Performance,” focuses on the importance of an effective operational discipline (OD) program.
 Author Jim Klein stresses: “If a company isn’t satisfied with its process safety performance, a new or renewed effort on OD may represent one of the best opportunities for improvement.”

 Continuing advances in safety instrumented systems offer another avenue for boosting performance, as “Hazardous Process Gets Important Improvement,” illustrates.

 As I’ve mentioned before (“Process Safety Resources: Here’s a Safe Bet”), Chemical Processing publishes far more safety-related information than any other magazine in our field.
 That’s a deliberate decision on our part.
 So, you can count on regularly seeing such valuable content.